A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - You CAN bring sunscreen in lotion form only, NOT aerosol cans

-- As of 2022 according to the US Open bot on the website: “Outside food or beverages (excluding alcohol) CAN be brought into the US Open grounds, but must fit into one sized bag.
+- According to the US Open bot on the website: “Outside food or beverages (excluding alcohol) CAN be brought into the US Open grounds, but must fit into one sized bag.
 There are no exceptions.”

 - There is storage outside both East and South Gate entrances if you need it: $10 per locker, $20 for large items including suitcases).
 Bag check for American Express cardholders is discounted (1 bag per card).